Skip to content

 CLI examples

-You can use the Tika Server's REST API via curl for command-line processing.
+You can use the Tika Server's REST API via curl or use the tika-app JAR for command-line processing.

 curl -T document.pdf http://localhost:9998/tika